AlexaH88/horizon-gamepedia/README.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/AlexaH88/portfolio-project-1)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.